lauradarlak/lauradarlak.github.io/_pages/about.md

 My journey from gerontology to web development was filled with many exciting adventures, including:

-Traveling in vintage Toyota motorhome
+Traveling in a vintage Toyota motorhome
 ------
 ![Palm Canyon, AZ](/assets/images/home-banner-palm-canyon.jpg "Palm Canyon, AZ")